kartikshankar-nyc/anjaneyainnovations/src/content/team/michael-johnson.md

 ---
-name: Michael Johnson
+name: Rahul Mehta
-position: Technology Director
+position: Chief Technology Officer
-bio: Michael's expertise in technology solutions helps businesses implement innovative digital strategies.
+bio: Rahul has architected enterprise solutions for 18+ years, specializing in cloud infrastructure, AI integration, and scalable systems.
+He has led technology transformations for global enterprises and brings deep expertise in emerging technologies that drive business innovation.
 order: 3
 ---